ahmedrzakhan/system-design-notes/question_breakdown/14-fb-live-comments.md

 - **Load Balancing**: Layer 4 vs Layer 7, Consistent Hashing
 - **Coordination**: Zookeeper, etcd, Consul
 - **Caching**: Redis, Memcached, CDN strategies

+Here's a concise explanation of the Facebook Live Comments system design:

+## The Core Problem

+You need to build a system where millions of viewers can post and see comments on live videos in real-time (< 200ms latency).

+## Key Design Decisions

+**1. Basic Architecture**

+- Comments stored in DynamoDB (partitioned by videoId, sorted by timestamp)
+- Comment Management Service handles creates/reads
+- Real-time delivery to viewers is the main challenge

+**2. Real-time Delivery Evolution**

+**Polling (Bad):** Clients ask server every few seconds for new comments

+- Problem: Doesn't scale, wastes resources, high latency

+**Server-Sent Events (Good):** Server pushes comments to clients

+- One-way persistent HTTP connection
+- Perfect for read-heavy workload (most viewers don't comment)
+- Auto-reconnection with Last-Event-ID

+**3. Scaling Challenge**
+When you have multiple servers, viewers of the same video might connect to different servers.
+How does Server A know to send a new comment to viewers on Server B?

+**Solutions (Progressive Complexity):**

+a) **Simple Pub/Sub:** All servers subscribe to ALL comments

+- Problem: Every server processes every comment (wasteful)

+b) **Partitioned Pub/Sub:** Create topics per video (or hash videos into N topics)

+- Better: Servers only subscribe to relevant topics
+- Problem: Round-robin LB still scatters viewers randomly

+c) **Layer 7 LB + Pub/Sub:** Route viewers of same video to same server

+- Use consistent hashing on videoId
+- Minimizes topic subscriptions per server

+d) **Dispatcher Service:** Direct routing without pub/sub

+- Dispatcher tracks which server handles which video
+- Routes comments directly to correct servers

+**4. Other Important Aspects**

+- Use cursor pagination (not offset) for loading historical comments
+- SSE chosen over WebSockets because it's simpler for one-way communication
+- DynamoDB works well for simple comment storage with high throughput

+The key insight is recognizing this is a **fan-out problem** - one comment must reach potentially millions of viewers efficiently.
+The solution evolves from simple but inefficient to complex but scalable.